MicrosoftDocs/biztalk-docs/his/core/snalink-configuration-information1.md

 # SNALink Configuration Information
 The configuration information for all SNALinks on a computer is stored hierarchically, referenced by the SNALink name.

- The entry for each SNALink must include certain fields that are required by the [!INCLUDE[hishostintegrationserver2009](../includes/hishostintegrationserver2009-md.md)] system.
+ The entry for each SNALink must include certain fields that are required by the Host Integration Server system.
 These are listed in the following table.

 |Required field|Description|
 |--------------------|-----------------|